irinascurtu/siit-net/strings.md

 - Write a method that to remove a newline.

-- Write a method to display formatted text (width=50) as output
+- Write a method to display formatted text (width=50) as output.
+For example: If I have a text that's 134 characters long, the formatted string should have maximum of 50 characters per line.
+In this case we will have 3 lines of text.

 - Write a method that formats a number with a percentage